Lisa Joy Teasdale | Canberra Life Celebrant

 - give written notice of their intention to marry to their authorised celebrant, within the required time frame.

-As your Celebrant I can help you understand these requirements.
+As your Celebrant I will help you understand these requirements.

 You don’t have to be an Australian citizen or a permanent resident of Australia to legally marry here.
 You can find marriage visa information on the Department of Immigration and Border Protection website, if you hope to live in Australia after your marriage.
-Note that being married in Australia does not guarantee that you can remain in Australia.
+Note that being married in Australia does not guarantee that you can remain in Australia after the wedding.